kyma-project/btp-manager/docs/e2e_tests.md

 The script:
 1. creates binary image `btp-manager:${PR_NAME}` and pushes the image to the k3d registry.
-2. creates OCI module image `component-descriptors/kyma.project.io/module/btp-operator:0.0.0-${PR_NAME}` and pushes the module to the k3d registry.
+2. creates the OCI module image `component-descriptors/kyma.project.io/module/btp-operator:0.0.0-${PR_NAME}`, and pushes the module to the k3d registry.
 3. downloads the btp-operator OCI module image from k3d registry
 4. executes `helm install btp-manager chart`
 5. verifies if deployment is in the state `Available`